 Schools that are new to the TSS program will first need to obtain the Standard Business Sponsorship in order to be eligible to nominate an international teacher for the visa.

 The following are the key eligibility requirements for the Standard Business Sponsorship:

 - Have a legally established and currently operating business

 - For schools that have been operating for many years, this requirement can generally be met by demonstrating the operations through a range of supporting evidence.

 - For newly established schools, we will need to establish more evidence to demonstrate the genuineness of the operation.

 - Have no adverse information regarding your business

-- There must be no adverse information about school or anyone associated with school that affects the suitability as a sponsor
+- There must be no adverse information about the school or anyone associated with the school that affects the suitability as a sponsor

-- If there were any adverse information, we must be able to convince the Department of Home Affairs to disregard so.
+- If there are any adverse information, we must be able to convince the Department of Home Affairs to disregard such information.

 - Additional requirements for businesses in Australia

-- The schools must have be a strong record of, or a demonstrated commitment to, employing local labour
+- The schools must have been a strong record of, or a demonstrated commitment to, employing local labour

 - The schools must declare that it will not engage in discriminatory recruitment practices